-The submitter/submitters hereby consent to all decisions of the CAESAR selection committee regarding the selection or non-selection of this submission as a second-round candidate, a third-round candidate, a finalist, a member of the final portfolio, or any other designation provided by the committee.
-The submitter/submitters understand that the committee will not comment on the algorithms, except that for each selected algorithm the committee will simply cite the previously published analysis that led to the selection of the algorithm.
-The submitter/submitters understand that the selection of some algorithms is not a negative comment regarding other algorithms, and that an excellent algorithm might fail to be selected simply because not enough analysis was available at the time of the committee decision.
-The submitter/submitters acknowledge that the committee decisions reflect the collective expert judgments of the committee members and are not subject to appeal.
-The submitter/submitters understand that if they disagree with published analysis then they are expected to promptly and publicly respond to those analysis, not to wait for subsequent committee decisions.
-The submitter/submitters understand that this statement is required as a condition of consideration of this submission by the CAESAR selection committee.
+The submitters hereby consent to all decisions of the CAESAR selection committee regarding the selection or non-selection of this submission as a second-round candidate, a third-round candidate, a finalist, a member of the final portfolio, or any other designation provided by the committee.
+The submitters understand that the committee will not comment on the algorithms, except that for each selected algorithm the committee will simply cite the previously published analysis that led to the selection of the algorithm.
+The submitters understand that the selection of some algorithms is not a negative comment regarding other algorithms, and that an excellent algorithm might fail to be selected simply because not enough analysis was available at the time of the committee decision.
+The submitters acknowledge that the committee decisions reflect the collective expert judgments of the committee members and are not subject to appeal.
+The submitters understand that if they disagree with published analysis then they are expected to promptly and publicly respond to those analysis, not to wait for subsequent committee decisions.
+The submitters understand that this statement is required as a condition of consideration of this submission by the CAESAR selection committee.

 ACKNOWLEDGMENTS.
 We would like to thank Miroslav Knežević for his various implementations and comments.
-This work was supported in part by the Research Council KU Leuven: GOA TENSE (GOA/11/007).
-In addition, this work was supported by the Research Fund KU Leuven, OT/13/071.
+This work was supported in part by the Research Council KU Leuven: GOA TENSE (GOA/11/007) and by the Research Fund KU Leuven, OT/13/071.
+In addition, the work was supported in part by the Austrian Government through the research program COMET (Project SeCoS, Project Number 836628).
 Elena Andreeva and Nicky Mouha are supported by Postdoctoral Fellowships from the Flemish Research Foundation (FWO-Vlaanderen).
 Atul Luykx and Bart Mennink are supported by Ph.D.
 Fellowships from the Institute for the Promotion of Innovation through Science and Technology in Flanders (IWT-Vlaanderen).
 Begül Bilgin was partially supported by the FWO project G0B4213N.
-(No. MMJJ20110201).
-Qingju Wang is also funded by the Major State Basic Research Development Program of China (973 Plan) (No.2013CB338004), National Natural Science Foundation of China (No. 61073150), and Chinese Major Program of National Cryptography Development Foundation (No. MMJJ20110201).
+Qingju Wang is also funded by the Major State Basic Research Development Program of China (973 Plan) (No.2013CB338004), National Natural Science Foundation of China (No. 61073150), and Chinese Major Program of National Cryptography Development Foundation.